Skip to Main Content

 Behavioral Health Demand Spikes—Telemedicine Answers

-In April 2021, the COVID-19 Healthcare Coalition released an analysis of millions of claims data in an effort to describe “dramatic shifts in the locus, roles, and reasons for seeking care during the pandemic.”
-The data represented roughly 50% of all private insurance claims, de-identified, from January 1, 2019 through December 31, 2020.
+In April 2021, the COVID-19 Healthcare Coalition released an analysis of telehealth claims data to better understand the “dramatic shifts in the locus, roles, and reasons for seeking care during the pandemic.”
+The data the claims were derived from represented roughly 50% of all private insurance claims, de-identified, from January 1, 2019, through December 31, 2020.

 As health systems continue to move past ad hoc telehealth implementations and look for enterprise telehealth solutions, it’s important that they understand the rising demand for behavioral health treatment, how technology can support that rising demand, and how telehealth can increase patients’ access to behavioral health providers.